Gated KalmaNet: A Fading Memory Layer Through Test-Time Ridge Regression: ( )

 \myparagraph{Implicit Differentiation} We derive the backward pass for our method with the standard implicit differentiation trick.
 It assumes we find an exact solution $x^*_t$ to the equations $(H_t+\lambda_t I)x = q_t$.
 In the backward pass, we are given the gradient $dx^*_t:= \frac{d \cL}{d x^*_t}$ of some loss function $\cL$, and need to compute the corresponding gradients at $q_t, k_t,\gamma_t$.
 For example, via the chain rule we obtain $d q_t := \frac{d \cL}{d q_t}$ via

 that is to solve linear equations similarly to the forward pass.
 Since the forward pass computes an approximate solution $\hat{x}_t$ via CH, we receive an approximate up stream gradient $d \hat{x}_t$ (not exactly $dx_t^*$).
-Thus we employ CH to obtain an approximate gradient $d\hat{q}_t = \text{CH}(H_t+\lambda_t I, d \hat{x}_t, r)$; cf. \cref{table:implicit-diff}.
+Thus we employ CH to obtain an approximate gradient $d\hat{q}_t = \text{CH}(H_t+\lambda_t I, d \hat{x}_t, r)$.
+See \cref{table:implicit-diff} for the full forward and backward equations under implicit vs. exact differentiation.

 \myparagraph{Backward Recurrence} Besides $dq_t$, we need to compute $dH_t$ from which we obtain $dk_t$ and $d\gamma_t$ via the chain rule.
 We describe $d\gamma_t$ in the Appendix.
 Here we analyze $dk_t$: \begin{lemma} With $\lambda_t= a \| H_t \|_{\text{F}}$, $w_t=\frac{ 2a \cdot (x_t^*)^\top dq_t}{\| H_t \|_{\text{F}} } $, we have